Captain’s Luxury Vinyl Highlights

 - There aren’t any good studies on which wear layer materials are truly the best.

 First off, there are some good wear layer materials.
 Aluminum oxide is known to be a very strong finish.
 It’s usually mixed with urethane.
 Acrylic and urthane by themselves are considered as durable.
 However, I’ve seen floors that don’t list anything other than acrylic or urethane in their wear layer that perform as well as any LVP.

 I think the takeaway is you can consider wear layer material, but going with the thickness and choosing a reputable brand of luxury vinyl is going to be your best shopping decision.

 Total plank or tile thickness

 Another measure you’ll find with luxury vinyl planks is the total thickness.
 In fact, I often see people ask about this more than the wear layer.
 But the truth is, total thickness matter much less than wear layer thickness.

 There is some value in the total thickness.
 The main case is when you don’t have a perfectly smooth subfloor.
-Thicker tiles or planks will mask some of the irregularity.
+Thicker tiles or planks will mask some of the irregularities.

 So what thickness luxury vinyl tile is best?

 In most cases, I’d go with at least 4mm thick luxury vinyl flooring.
-The range is generally 2mm-7mm (although there are some exceptions.
+The LVP thickness range I’d recommend is generally 2mm-7mm (although there are some exceptions).
 Stay away from below 4mm if your sub-floor is not perfectly smooth.

 Luxury vinyl flooring does not require underlayment.
 In 9 out of 10 cases, you can install luxury vinyl without underlayment.
 However, there are a few cases where you can consider underlayment.
 The most common case for underlayment is to reduce foot noise from going through to the floor below.